 Stewart has expanded and improved the Diversion Program, which allows criminal defendants to be diverted from prosecution if they satisfactorily complete a program that is much like a pre-sentencing probation.
 Stewart has changed the guidelines for entry and the length of the diversion program time to 12 months from 6—but also opening it up to more minor misdemeanor offenses.
 The goal is to allow qualifying individuals to avoid a criminal conviction.

 Stewart is also working on the truancy problems which often lead to criminal activity when school age children are not in school and unsupervised.
 The primary focus will be the parents who are not ensuring their children are in school.
 Stewart has also been working with Bossier-Webster DA Schuyler Marvin to open the new Family Justice Center in Bossier to provide assistance to supplement domestic violence programs.
 Additionally Stewart is staffing up his white collar crime section to deal with the ever expanding criminal activity that involves everything from credit card scams to business fraud.

-In short order new District Attorney Stewart has completed a major staff and program revisions in an office that are beneficial to victims and accused alike.
+In short order Bronx personal injury lawyers has completed a major staff and program revisions in an office that are beneficial to victims and accused alike.
 Stewart and his staff—those that he retained and the new additions—are to be commended for aggressively overhauling this very important public office that is critical to the criminal justice system.
 As it is said in the Caddo courthouse halls, it is a “new day” in criminal courts with the DA’s office, and a good one at that which has been long overdue.